TonnyWong1052/TonnyWong1052/README.md

 - 🎯 Currently exploring the different possibilities in our world

-- 🎓 Computer Science Student
+- 🎓 Computer Science graduation

 **My Interesting**